 Always Work with a Professional Behavior Expert

 Aggression can be a dangerous behavior problem.
 It’s complex to diagnose and can be tricky to treat.
 Many behavior modification techniques have detrimental effects if misapplied.
 Even highly experienced professionals get bitten from time to time, so living with and treating an aggressive dog is inherently risky.
 A qualified professional can develop a treatment plan customized to your dog’s temperament and your family’s unique situation, and she can coach you through its implementation.
 She can monitor your dog’s progress and make modifications to the plan as required.
 If appropriate, she can also help you decide when your dog’s quality of life is too poor or the risks of living with your dog are too high and euthanasia is warranted.
-Please see our article, Finding Professional Help , to learn how to find a Certified Applied Animal Behaviorist (CAAB or ACAAB), a veterinary behaviorist (Dip ACVB) or a Certified Professional Dog Trainer (CPDT) in your area.
+Please see our article, Finding Professional Behavior Help , to learn how to find a Certified Applied Animal Behaviorist (CAAB or ACAAB), a veterinary behaviorist (Dip ACVB) or a Certified Professional Dog Trainer (CPDT) in your area.
 If you choose to employ a CPDT, be sure that the trainer is qualified to help you.
 Determine whether she has education and experience in treating canine aggression, as this expertise isn’t required for CPDT certification.

 Can Aggression Be Cured?